 Cinque Ports, Deal – for atmosphere and links.

 North Foreland – for coastal chalk downland.

 Faversham – hundred-plus year old woods and downland.

 The heroes I used to play with include Colin Mossman and Gary Leader.

-The current heroes include John Carter and Roger Daniels.
+The current heroes include John Carter, Roger Daniels and Mike Frankish.